IdentityPython/SATOSA/doc/README.md

 ```

 Overrides per SP entityID is possible by using the entityID as a key instead of the "default" key
 in the yaml structure.
-The most specific key takes presedence.
+The most specific key takes precedence.
 If no policy overrides are provided
 the defaults above are used.

 ### SAML2 Backend